aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.settings/hyphenationoptions/hyphenation_zone/_index.md

 ﻿---
+title: HyphenationOptions.hyphenation_zone property
+linktitle: hyphenation_zone property
-title: hyphenation_zone property
+articleTitle: hyphenation_zone property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets the distance in 1/20 of a point from the right margin within which you do not want to hyphenate words"
+description: "HyphenationOptions.hyphenation_zone property.
+Gets or sets the distance in 1/20 of a point from the right margin within which you do not want to hyphenate words"
 type: docs
 weight: 50
 url: /python-net/aspose.words.settings/hyphenationoptions/hyphenation_zone/